 The folder specified in the CLI profile is used by default.
 You can specify a different folder using the

 To delete a cluster, run the command:

-$ yc managed-redis cluster delete <cluster name or ID>
+$ yc managed-mysql cluster delete <cluster name or ID>

-The cluster name and ID can be requested with a list of clusters in the folder.
+You can query the cluster ID and name with a list of clusters in the folder.